-We are dedicated to improving the lives of patients and their loved ones through the development of RNA therapies for severe genetic rare diseases.
+We are dedicated to improving the lives of patients and their loved ones through the development of RNA therapies for severe genetic diseases, focusing on the eye.
 We believe the strategy as outlined below enables us to build a sustainable independent business which creates value for all stakeholders involved.
 Key elements of our strategy include:

 - Develop RNA therapies for patients in need.
 Through our patient-focused approach, we work to develop best-in-class therapies and to advance the understanding of conditions that we target.
 As RNA therapies have become an established modality, we are translating new applications in a pipeline of product candidates for patients suffering from rare diseases. - Rapidly advance our ophthalmology platform.
 The positive results of sepofarsen and QR-421a in Phase 1/2 clinical trials have built confidence in the potential opportunity for RNA therapies in treating genetic eye diseases.
-Therefore, we have focused our pipeline and plan to rapidly advance programs for diseases with limited or no treatment options.
-As part of the "ProQR Vision 2023 strategy", by 2023, we aim to obtain marketing approvals for the first two products in our pipeline for eye diseases, and further build a deep pipeline of ten or more programs beyond those two products, of which we expect three to be in late stage development. - Commercialize portfolio of ophthalmic therapies independently.
+Therefore, we have focused our pipeline and plan to rapidly advance programs for diseases with limited or no treatment options. - Commercialize portfolio of ophthalmic therapies independently.
 We plan to commercialize our portfolio of medicines for inherited retinal diseases (IRDs) independently in North America and Europe and seek partners for other geographic areas.
-While building the commercial infrastructure for a potential commercial launch of sepofarsen, we expect this same infrastructure to serve patients with other IRDs like Usher syndrome or Stargardt's disease.
-There are around 30 hub centers specialized in IRD care allowing for an efficient and targeted commercial infrastructure. - Leverage our pipeline through strategic consideration of out-licensing, spinouts or collaborative partnerships.
-We plan to continue to advance the programs and technologies in our discovery pipeline beyond ophthalmology and selectively engage with partners for development and commercialization of programs and products that we do not intend to independently develop. - Expand our Axiomer RNA-editing platform into select therapeutic areas.
+While building the commercial infrastructure for a potential commercial launch of sepofarsen, we expect this same infrastructure to serve patients with other IRDs like Usher syndrome.
+There are approximately 30 hub centers specialized in IRD care allowing for an efficient and targeted commercial infrastructure. - Leverage our pipeline through strategic consideration of out-licensing, spinouts or collaborative partnerships.
+We plan to continue to advance the programs and technologies in our discovery pipeline beyond ophthalmology and selectively engage with partners for development and commercialization of programs and products that we do not intend to independently develop. - Expand our RNA-editing technologies into select therapeutic areas.
 Our novel and proprietary RNA editing platform technology, Axiomer, is a new way to use oligonucleotides to edit single nucleotides in the RNA.
 We believe the Axiomer technology may be applicable to more than 20,000 disease-causing mutations.
-In 2020 and beyond, we intend to use the platform to develop novel therapies for inherited retinal diseases and continue to validate and create value for the platform through pursuing licensing, partnering and other strategic relationships outside this core therapeutic area.
+Our TRIDENT RNA platform enables the suppression of nonsense mutations and premature stop codons (PTC) that cause genetic diseases by harnessing endogenously expressed pseudouridylation machinery to inhibit nonsense mRNA-mediated decay to promote PTC readthrough.
+We intend to use these platforms to develop novel therapies for inherited retinal diseases and continue to validate and create value for the platforms through pursuing licensing, partnering and other strategic relationships outside this core therapeutic area.